 Oats are considered gluten-free and safe for people with celiac disease and gluten-sensitivity; however, most commercial oat brands have shown gluten contamination, so care should be taken when buying oat products in order to ensure they are produced in gluten-free facilities.

 Oats nutritional benefits make them a great functional food.
-They are not only rich in dietary fiber, but also contain more protein than cereals like wheat, rice, barley, buckwheat, and rice.
+They are not only rich in dietary fiber, but also contain more protein than cereals like wheat, barley, buckwheat, and rice.

 Oats contain phytic acid, a substance that is particularly concentrated in the husk of the oat grain and inhibits the absorption of important minerals, mainly iron and zinc.

-The best way of reducing phytic acid is soaking the oats overnight and rinsing them before consumption; however, adding an acid agent, such as lemon or vinegar, can also reduce the amount of this substance, thus increasing oats nutritional value.
+The best way of reducing phytic acid is soaking the oats overnight and rinsing them before consumption; moreover, adding an acid agent, such as lemon or vinegar, can also reduce the amount of this substance, thus increasing oats nutritional value.

 Oats have an impressive nutritional profile with great amounts of minerals, mainly manganese, which is key for fat and carbohydrate metabolism, calcium absorption, and blood sugar regulation as well as for the formation of bones and connective tissue.
 Oats also provide high levels of copper, iron, magnesium, phosphorus, and zinc, all necessary for a variety of bodily functions, from blood production and transport to glucose metabolism, bone regeneration, and nervous system support.